bbredesen/vk-gen/static_include/README.md

 * VkAccelerationStructureMatrixMotionInstanceNV - embedded bit fields in uint32_t are not handled at all...this
   structure will not behave as intended and will likely cause a crash if used.
+* H.264 and H.265 commands and types are almost certainly broken.
+There is no specification file (that I've found) for the video functions and required types.
+Instead, the types are directly included through vk.xml as C headers.
+As a placeholder, all of these types are defined as int32 through exceptions.json.
+These types may end up hard-coded.
+* vkGetPipelinePropertiesEXT - as of 1.3.240, this is the single command that uses VkBaseOutStructure as a parameter type.
+  BaseOutStructure (and BaseInStrucutre) are set to be ignored in the binding because they are self-referential and cause infinite recursion in Resolve()